lattejed/LJDynamicParser/README.md

 ## Usage notes

 After a successful parse, the parser will return the root node of an AST.
-To simplify extracting information afterwards, the method `LJDynamicParserASTNode -valueForSymbol:` will walk the AST and return the value of the terminal of the given name.
-If the parse fails, `parse:` will return `nil`.
+To simplify extracting information, the method `LJDynamicParserASTNode -nodeForRule:` will walk the AST and return the first node it encounters with a given rule name, whether it is the starting node or one of its children.
+It walks the tree recursively.
+The method `LJDynamicParserASTNode -literalValue` will return the literal value of that node concatenated with any literal values of child nodes (recursively).

 If you define a grammar 'inline' as an NSString, make sure to add an extra newline to each line (`\n\` vs `\`) so the parser can split the grammar accordingly.